1

 What job skills do trauma registrars need?

 Trauma registrars need strong attention to detail, excellent data management skills, and knowledge of medical terminology and coding systems such as ICD.
-They should be proficient in database software, have good communication skills, and often require certification like the Certified Specialist in Trauma Registry (CSTR).
-Attention to confidentiality and the ability to work in a fast-paced healthcare environment are also important.
+Proficiency in database software, attention to confidentiality, and the ability to work under deadlines are also important for accurate trauma data collection and reporting.

 What are popular job titles related to Trauma Registry jobs in Decatur, GA?
 For Trauma Registry jobs in Decatur, GA, the most frequently searched job titles are: